benediktschmitt/emsm/docs/source/how_to/update.rst

 .. note::

    The EMSM will deny the initialisation of a plugin if it's outdated.
+You can check the logfiles to see which plugins are outdated.

 #.
 Check, if you already have the latest version: